dale-wilson/HighQueue/README.md

-# HighQueue and HighStages
+# HighQueue and HighSteps
 <b>HighQueue</b> began as tool for high speed message passing between threads (or processes, or other components of a system.)
-It has grown to include <b>HighStages</b> -- a framework for creating systems based on a pipeline architecture.
+It has grown to include <b>HighSteps</b> -- a framework for creating systems based on a pipeline architecture.

 ```
   The HighQueue Haiku